pulse2percept/pulse2percept/doc/topics/units.rst

       ...
     DimensionMismatchError: Parameter 'x' expects length (um), got visual angle (dva).

-Two of these boundaries are worth stating outright, because they are the ones that look like unit conversions and are not.

 **Visual angle is not a length.** ``dva`` has its own dimension.
-There is no factor that turns degrees of visual angle into microns of tissue, because the relationship is not a constant: it depends on where in the visual field you are, and on which map of the visual system you believe.
+There is no factor that turns degrees of visual angle into microns of tissue, because the relationship is (usually) not a constant: it depends on where in the visual field you are, and on which retinotopic map you believe in.
 That is what a :py:class:`~pulse2percept.topography.VisualFieldMap` is for:

 .. code-block:: python